 What temperature for poached salmon?

-The most accurate way to tell if the poaching liquid is at the correct temperature is by using an instant read thermometer.
-To test the liquid, simply hold the tip of the thermometer in the liquid until you get a temperature reading, and then adjust the stovetop’s heat element up or down accordingly until you get a temperature of 140 degrees.
+The perfect liquid temperature for poaching salmon, or any fish, is 140 degrees F. To test the liquid, simply hold the tip of the thermometer in the liquid until you get a temperature reading, and then adjust the stovetop’s heat element up or down accordingly until you get a temperature of 140 degrees.

 How long do you poach salmon?